Wartales: Reception

 Wartales received positive reviews on Metacritic.
 Comparing Wartales to games like Rimworld and Dwarf Fortress, Rock Paper Shotgun praised its emergent gameplay and ability to create interesting anecdotes from the interplay of its game mechanics, which they said were honed in its early access.
 Acknowledging that the request went against the core game design, they suggested adding a main quest to give the game more momentum.
 PC Gamer wrote, "Don't be fooled by its drab exterior, Wartales is a deep and richly rewarding exercise in party creation."
 Commenting on the game's complexity, NME said hardcore role-playing games have fallen out of favor, making new releases "worth their weight in looted gold".
 However, they found Wartales art style to be conservative and the mechanics to be repetitive once one has progressed through several regions.
 The reviewer concluded, "Wartales walks far enough off the beaten path to be interesting, but it isn't quite bold or elegant enough to be essential."

-As of December 2024, Wartales surpassed 1 million copies sold.
-To mark this milestone, the "Skelmar Invasion" DLC, introducing siege battles and additional content, was released on December 10, 2024.
+In November 2024, developer Shiro Games announced that Wartales had sold more than one million copies.
+The "Skelmar Invasion" DLC, introducing siege battles and additional content, was released on December 10, 2024.